Third-Party Property Coverage

 When personal property is damaged or stolen, the responsible NAU department/employee must either contact the local law enforcement agency to file a police report (for losses due to criminal damage or theft), or fill out the NAU on-line Damage Report (for non-criminal losses).
 The owner of the property must file a third-party property liability claim (Notice of Claim Against the State of Arizona form) for damages with the Arizona Attorney General's Office and State Risk Management.
 State Risk Management will require the following supporting documentation for all third-party claims filed:

 - copy of the written lease, contract, or agreement (if applicable)

-- notice of Claim Against the State of Arizona form (contact Property & Liability Insurance Services for form)
+- notice of Claim Against the State of Arizona form (contact Insurance and Claims Services for form)

 - photographs of the damaged property

 - copy of the Police Report or Damage Report

 - inventory Form (contact Insurance and Claims Services for form)